 This year’s SIHH 2011 international trade show is almost upon us and Richard Mille PR department has just informed yours truly at WorldWatchReview.com that tomorrow the Swiss-based maker of ultra-luxury timekeepers is going to present its ultra-thin RM 033 Extra Flat collection.
 The new family will comprise three versions: in rose and white gold, as well as one in extra-lightweight titanium.
 While the more expensive versions look cool, it is the version in titanium that of more interest to us: the gold ones may look cool, but the one crafted from feather-weight grey alloy looks bad-ass in all of its mildly oversized glory.

 Richard Mille is usually associated with brutal-looking, bulky sports watches.
 However, the Swiss brand also has some experience in making ultra-thin models: the kind that they prefer to call “extra flat.”

-Next week they will officially reveal their new Richard Mille RM 033 Extra Flat watch, which is only 6.3 mm thick.
+Next week they will officially reveal their new Richard Mille RM 033 Extra Flat model, which is only 6.3 mm thick.
 Sporting an impressive diameter of 45.7 millimeters, the timepiece looks like you can cut glass with it.

-The RM 033 owes its thinness to the new RMXP1 self-winding movement equipped with monoblock platinum micro-rotor (the precious metal is used in this case not only to make the watch even more exclusive, but also because platinum is approximately 11 percent denser than gold and allows for more efficient winding, which is quite important here since the oscillating weight is so small.)
+The RM 033 owes its thinness to the new RMXP1 self-winding movement equipped with monoblock platinum micro-rotor (the precious metal is used in this case not only to make the RM 033 even more exclusive but also because platinum is approximately 11 percent denser than gold and allows for more efficient winding, which is important here since the oscillating weight is so small.)

 Although extensively skeletonized, the caliber is only 2.60 mm thick, which makes it one of the thinnest automatic movements equipped with a micro-rotor winding system (it is on par with the PF 700 that powers the Parmigiani Fleurier Tonda 1950 model and is only 0.25 mm thicker than Calibre 1208P automatic movement that animates the ultra-thin Piaget Altiplano.)

 The movement is still capable of storing enough energy to keep the watch going for as long as 42 hours.